island-is/island.is/libs/testing/nest/README.md

 }
 ```

-## Test fixtures
+## Test Fixtures

-As you can see in the Functional (integration) test above, we are using a
-CurrentUser test fixture from `@island.is/testing/fixtures`.
-The library
-contains many more that can benefit you in creating random test data.
-Please
-checkout `libs/testing/fixtures` to view available fixtures.
+In the functional (integration) test, a `CurrentUser` test fixture from `@island.is/testing/fixtures` is used.
+The library contains more fixtures for creating random test data.
+Refer to `libs/testing/fixtures` for available fixtures.